-Most locals shop markets and mom-and-pop stores to buy local.
-In every town or city in Abruzzo you’d be able to shop butchers, bakers, greengrocers, pasta makers, and sundry shops exclusively.
+Most locals shop markets and mom-and-pop stores.
+In every town or city across the region you’re able to shop at butchers, bakers, greengrocers, pasta makers, and sundry shops exclusively.
 There are supermarkets, of course, but forego them to get the really good stuff from the specialists.

-Likewise, housing is cheap, whether you’re looking to rent or buy.
-Renting in a city would run you between 700 and 1,200 euros (US$812 to US$1,393) for a 90-square-meter, two-bedroom apartment.
-In the country, rentals can go as low as 200 or 300 euros (US$232 to US$348) a month, usually including some land.
+Likewise, housing in this part of Italy is cheap, whether you’re looking to rent or to buy.
+Renting in a city could run you between 700 and 1,200 euros per month for a 90-square-meter, two-bedroom apartment.
+In the country, rentals can be as affordable as 200 or 300 euros a month, usually including some land.